abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 The classic model is for the monastic sangha to be laying the foundation for teaching, leadership and being an example.
-I think oftentimes there is a false dichotomy perceived, from the West, because the monastic presence is so strong in Asia.
+I think oftentimes there is a false dichotomy perceived from the West, because the monastic presence is so strong in Asia.
 Oftentimes, people overlook the strength of the tradition of lay practice and lay teachers in Asia.
 Certainly in Thailand, that is very much the case.
 There are laymen and women who are